|This guide explain how to turn pulses meters into a valid output format using an Arduino board.

 Modifying your electrical installation need to be done by a qualified person.
 I am not joking on that, it involve high-voltage that can cause serious damage for you or to your house !

-For the gas meter, i use a cheap IR barrier sensor to detect the reflective part on the hole of the 6 digit (It may be sometimes in the 9 or in the 0).
-Adjusting the potentiometer to the good sensitivity is a game of patience !..
+For the gas meter, i used a cheap IR barrier sensor to detect the reflective part on the hole of the 6 digit (It may be sometimes in the 9 or in the 0).
+Adjusting the potentiometer to the good sensitivity was a game of patience !..

 Choosing an adequat sensors is essential, some may not be sensitive enough.
-You can use any "bang-bang" (On/Off) information, it can be a reed-sensor, a hall-effect sensor, you may catch the blink of a led,..
+Overhall, the principle is to count On/Off information.
 Be also be carefull when you do your cabling, it have to be done properly.

 Poolmeters is given as example, it is not part of meterN project.